Dax Shepard On His Daughter’s F-Bombs And Framing Kristen Bell For Murder

 Instead of calling her out on her bad language, Dax and wife Kristen Bell chose to ignore it, hoping the novelty would wear off and Lincoln would stop repeating the curse word.
 It may have worked, but the experiment ended with an embarrassing outing to a friend’s pool party.

-“‘This pool is f–king warm,'” Dax recalls Lincoln blurting out at the event.
+“‘This pool is f**king warm,'” Dax recalls Lincoln blurting out at the event.

 The news isn’t all bad.
 Both Shepard and Bell are proud that their daughter has been using the word correctly, so, while her vocabulary could use some adjusting, Lincoln’s parents are pleased with her use of grammar and sentence structure.